-If you are under investigation for a crime you did or didn’t commit, it is extremely important to understand your rights and how to invoke them.
+If you are under investigation for a crime you did or did not commit, it is extremely important that you understand your rights and how to invoke them.
 A criminal conviction can complicate your life for years, making it difficult to get jobs, housing, and even loans.

-From the moment police begin questioning you about your whereabouts on a certain date, or your actions associated with a criminal investigation, you are a suspect.
-As such, it is of extreme importance to be careful of what you say and to understand, and employ your constitutional rights.
+From the moment the police begin questioning you about your whereabouts and actions relating to a certain event, you are likely a suspect.
+As such, it is of extreme importance that you understand your constitutional rights.

 Right to Leave

-As long as you are not being placed under arrest, you should leave.
-If you are unsure whether or not you are being arrested, simply ask the officer.
-If he/she says no, you have a right to leave, and you should take advantage of it.
-As soon as you leave, call an experienced Orange County defense attorney.
+Generally, if you are not under arrest, you have the right to physically move away from a police officer.
+If you are unsure of whether or not you are being arrested, simply ask the officer.
+If the response is no, you have a right to leave.
+If the officer says that you are being detained, you have the right to leave within a reasonable amount of time.
+As soon as you leave, call an experienced Orange County Criminal Defense Attorney.

 Right to Privacy

 Under the 4th Amendment, you are protected from unreasonable searches and seizures.
 Unless an exception applies, the police may not search your home without a search warrant.
 Additionally, you or your property may not be searched without a warrant or probable cause.
 To get around these requirements, the police often ask for your consent to allow them to search you, your home, or your property.
 You have the right to privacy which gives you the right to respectfully deny their request.